 According to a recent study by the Anxiety and Depression Association of America, 90 percent of Americans believe that mental health is just as important as physical health, one third report having trouble accessing mental health care, and over 40 percent see cost as a barrier for treatment.
 So, what gives?
 In an election cycle where much of the rhetoric coming from campaigns is deemed by many as “dangerous”, the tepid commentary on mental health is notable.
 It is surprising how rarely mental health, an issue that affects an overwhelming majority of Americans in some manner, is addressed as a serious, stand-alone issue in national politics.
 Stigma cannot be defeated in this manner.
 The dialogue around mental health must be embraced, even spearheaded, by our leaders if there is to be any hope of a real conversation that permeates all levels of society.

 It is the duty of a nation’s leaders to address the wellbeing of the citizenry.
-In an America where suicide is the and the 10th leading cause of death overall, where a struggling economy and increasing workplace stress have led to rising rates of anxiety and depression, and where , is it time to demand that our potential leaders be more outspoken on this issue?
+In an America where suicide is the 2nd leading cause of death for 15-20 year olds and the 10th leading cause of death overall, where a struggling economy and increasing workplace stress have led to rising rates of anxiety and depression, and where more than 45 million adults have a diagnosable mental disorder, is it time to demand that our potential leaders be more outspoken on this issue?
 Can 2016 be the year when mental health comes out of the shadow of stigma and enters the mainstream political and societal conversation?